Privacy Notice – Applicants to Sir John Deane’s Sixth Form College

 - Allowing the Foundation to effectively communicate the application process to applicants

 - Communicate updates on the application process

-- To ensure applicants are eligible to apply for a place within the Foundation.
+- Ensure applicants are eligible to apply for a place at the College

 - Identify suitable courses for enrolment

 - To meet the legal requirement for reporting to the Department for Education